empytree/jugbeat/README.md

 Solo version:

-- Drag the file *Beat Juggler Solo 1.1b.amxd* over an any track in Ableton.
+- Drag the file *Beat Juggler Solo 1.1.1b.amxd* over an any track in Ableton.

 Launchpad version:

-1. Drag *Beat Juggler (LP) Track 1.1b.amxd* files onto tracks in Ableton;
+1. Put *Beat Juggler (LP) Master 1.1.1b.amxd* on master track;
-2. Put *Beat Juggler (LP) Master 1.1b.amxd* on master track;
+2. Drag *Beat Juggler (LP) Track 1.1.1b.amxd* files onto tracks in Ableton;
 3. Select your very controller in the master device;
 4. Press 'User 2' button on your Launchpad.